Jarren Duran Player Props: Red Sox vs. Guardians

 Jarren Duran At The Plate

-- Duran has picked up a hit in 62.8% of his 43 games this season, with multiple hits in 27.9% of them.
+- Duran has picked up a hit in 63.6% of his 44 games this season, with multiple hits in 27.3% of those games.

-- Duran has an RBI in 15 of 43 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 34.1% of his games this season, Duran has had at least one RBI.
+He's picked up more than one in 9.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.